Doctor Sivana: Pre-Crisis

-The Golden Age Sivana was a twice-widowed father with four children/ Sivana Family: good-natured adult daughter Beautia who, when first seen, was Empress of Venus.
+The Golden Age Sivana was a twice-widowed father with four children: good-natured adult daughter Beautia Sivana who, when first seen, was Empress of Venus.
 Beautia has bewitching beauty which affects men like a drug, which Sivana once used to try to make her win an election.
-Beautia's remaining siblings include the super-strong Magnificus, and evil teenagers Georgia and Thaddeus Sivana, Jr. As the Sivana Family, Sivana, Georgia, and Sivana Jr. attempted to destroy Captain Marvel, Mary Marvel, and Captain Marvel Jr., respectively.
+Beautia's remaining siblings include the super-strong Magnificus Sivana, and evil teenagers Georgia Sivana and Thaddeus Sivana Jr. As the Sivana Family, Sivana, Georgia, and Sivana Jr. attempted to destroy Captain Marvel, Mary Marvel, and Captain Marvel Jr., respectively.
 They traveled through time via the Rock of Eternity to various points in the history of Atlantis (ancient, modern, and future).
 There they attempted to steal technology to build a machine that would create a barrier around the Earth, thereby preventing the Marvels from calling down lightning.
-Georgia and Jr. possess brilliant minds like their father and share his enmity with the Marvel Family, but Magnificus and Beautia rarely fight the Marvels.
+Georgia and Thaddeus Jr. possess brilliant minds like their father and share his enmity with the Marvel Family, but Magnificus and Beautia rarely fight the Marvels.
 In fact, Beautia has an unrequited crush on Captain Marvel, not realizing that he is really an adolescent boy.